dharmafly/pablo-docs/_posts/2185-01-01-Element-manipulation.md

 ## [removeAttr(attributeName)](/api/removeAttr/)

-Remove an named attribute from each element in the collection.
+Remove a named attribute from each element in the collection.

 ## [transform()](/api/transform/)

-Set a type of transform in the transform attribute for each element in the collection.
+Visually transform the elements, such as rotate, scale or translate them, using CSS transformsm using SVG's `transform` attribute.

 ## [bbox()](/api/bbox/)